iDevBrandon/coding-interview/README.md

 Show what you have done so far with Github.
 For me, i will make oxinion/dividendKing/RoboTaxi full stack apps

-## 4. Apply companies where you would like to work with

- The companies and your preference might be different, depending on wehre you live currently. top companies in Korea

-- NAVER
-- KAKAO
-- LINE
-- Coupang
-- Baemin(Delivery hero Korea)
-- Karrot
-- Toss
-- Hyper connect
-- Yanolja
-- Sendbird
-- Zigzag

 ## useful articles